ORG4N/software-engineering-1/README.md

+**WARNING: This game is not suitable for people who are prone to seizures, such as in the context of epilepsy.
+This is due to the excessive amount of flickering that happens when repeatedly writing to the console.
+PROCEED WITH CAUTION!**

 ![title image](https://github.com/Plymouth-Comp/coursework2-ORG4N/blob/master/images/Title.png)
 > As part of my Software Engineering 1 module I have been tasked to create a Dungeon Crawler console game using a given codebase.